YZITE/rfcs/projects/zhed/README.md

 Another focus which is established is the introduction of glue code and glue metadata when transformation is not straight-forward.

+It might also be a good idea to completely split annotating text from writing macro code and style information, similar to HTML/CSS/JS, but with a more readable syntax and a somewhat more thorough design.
+This is something which has bothered me quite a bit in TeX and `troff`.

 ## Goals

 This project aims to provide 4 things: